jopaik/network_demos/scoped_configuration_management/README.md

 2. Review the changed entry for rtr1 to validate the 192.168.1.3 entry was successfully removed.

 Congratulations the Validated network.base collection has sucessfully reconciled your routers with the `host_vars` source of truth!

+# Key Takeaways
+*

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)